Zenb0t/Zenb0t/README.md

 ### Hi there 👋

 I'm Felipe, a Full Stack Engineer with a passion for building and designing software that improves lives.
-Skilled in Node.js, TypeScript, Java, and React, I thrive on creating intuitive SaaS applications and efficient REST APIs.
+Skilled in Node.js, TypeScript, Java, React and React Native, I thrive on creating intuitive SaaS applications and efficient REST APIs.

 📍 Currently based in Vancouver, BC, I'm dedicated to crafting scalable solutions, with a keen eye for user experience and a creative approach to problem-solving.